RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: Evaluation

 \subsection{Security}

 In this section, we test three different attack models: \emph{Simple Attack}, \emph{Camouflage Attack} and \emph{Observe-Act Attack} with 1800 nodes and a shard size of 225.
 The throughput is measured and shown in Fig.~\ref{fig:security}.
 The first two attacks can be implemented easily.
 However, the performance under \emph{Observe-Act Attack} depends on the ability of the attacker.
 Thus we test our system with a very strong attacker that can observe the score distribution of all the validators.
 In other words, we cannot distinguish the attackers and honest validators based on their reputation scores.
-For the \emph{Simple Attack}, our system runs poorly for first two epochs, but all the attackers will have a lower reputation after the third epoch so that they can barely degrade the performance of RepChain.
-For the \emph{Camouflage Attack}, the throughput of RepChain is around 6000 tps.
-Once the leader is a malicious node, the rolling scheme will be launched and its reputation score will be cleared.
+For the \emph{Simple Attack}, our system runs poorly for the first two epochs, but all the attackers will have a lower reputation after the third epoch so that they can barely degrade the performance of \sys.
+For the \emph{Camouflage Attack}, the average throughput is 6104 tps.
+Once a malicious node becomes leader, the view-change protocol will be launched and its reputation score will be cleared.
 Thus, the malicious node needs a long time (around 10 epochs) to gain enough reputation score and be selected as a leader again.
 Based on this, the system can still perform well.
-For the \emph{Observe-Act Attack}, the throughput is around 5500 tps which is worse than the previous two attack models.
-As we mentioned in Sec.~\ref{EpochSecurity}, such an attacker will cause the RepChain to the same as the random sharding system.
-In other words, the possibility of a malicious leader is always around 1/3 every epoch.
-From the results and analysis in Sec.~\ref{EpochSecurity}, we can conclude that the RepChain can enhance the performance and security level when facing \emph{Simple Attack} and \emph{Camouflage Attack} and is the same level as the random sharding scheme under \emph{Observe-Act Attack}.
+For the \emph{Observe-Act Attack}, the average throughput is 5628 tps which is worse than the previous two attack models.
+As we mentioned in Sec.~\ref{EpochSecurity}, such an attacker will degrade the \sys\ the same as the random sharding system.
+In other words, the possibility of a malicious leader is around 1/3 in every epoch.
+From the results and analysis in Sec.~\ref{EpochSecurity}, we can conclude that the \sys\ can enhance the performance and security level when facing a \emph{Simple Attack} and a \emph{Camouflage Attack} and is the same level as the random sharding scheme under \emph{Observe-Act Attack}.